geotools/geotools/docs/user/library/api/datastore.rst

 * FeatureSource.getCount(Query)

-  May return -1 if the information is not readily avaialble.
-Formats such as shapefile keep this information avaialble in the header for handy reference.
+  May return -1 if the information is not readily available.
+Formats such as shapefile keep this information available in the header for handy reference.
 WFS does not provide any way to ask for this information and thus always returns -1.

 Where a request is captured by a **Query**: